airbus-cert/skyblue.team/content/posts/using-msticpy-processtree-with-sysmon.md

 ![](/images/9dc9a604a23586b7b5d52f340aa070d0da7f23e3.png)

-At $WORK, we are heavy user of Sysmon so we [contributed its support upstream](https://github.com/microsoft/msticpy/pull/267).
+At $WORK, we are heavy users of Sysmon so we [contributed to make msticpy support it upstream](https://github.com/microsoft/msticpy/pull/267).
 Nonetheless, even though [all notebooks presented during the conference are available on Github](https://github.com/OTRF/infosec-jupyterthon/tree/master/workshops/2021), we were still missing a minimalistic example of ptree's usage.

 So here is one for you: